Mechanisms for belief elicitation without ground truth: Belief elicitation as a Principal-Agent problem

-Thus, there are $2^3=8$ possible combination, but only four of them make sense for the situation that we are interested in.\footnote{Specifically, the following four make no sense: There is no information, the principal has access to information, the agent has access to information but does not share it, the principal has access to information and the agent shares his (non-informed) belief.} All of the four relevant combinations have in common that the principal cannot observe the true outcome \textit{or} cannot compare the agents report against it.
+There are exactly 4 classes of IEWV problems that may be distinguished based on the information structure of the problem.
+This is because there are three directed arrows in the graph that describes the game, which makes for $2^3=8$ possible combinations, but only four of them describe the situation that we are interested in.\footnote{Specifically, the following four cases are irrelevant: (i) There is no information, (ii) the principal has access to information, (iii) the agent has access to information but does not share it and (iv) the principal has access to information and the agent shares her (non-informed) belief.} All of the four relevant combinations have in common that the principal cannot compare the respondents report against the true outcome immediately.

-\begin{enumerate} \item \textbf{The information is only ever observable by the agent.} This situation is depicted in point 1 in Figure \ref{fig: Different cases of unverifiability}.
+\begin{enumerate} \item \textbf{The information is only ever observable by the respondent.} This situation is depicted in point 1 in Figure \ref{fig: Different cases of unverifiability}.
 The arrows signal the direction in which information is transmitted.

-Example 1 | Self-reported data: A drug trial is conducted and the subjects must report which side effects they felt they had or whether they consumed alcohol during the trial period.\footnote{Side effects of drug usage are essentially a noisy signal of the drugs side effects in the population.
+Example 1 | Self-reported data: A drug trial is conducted and the respondents must report which side effects they experienced, or whether they consumed alcohol during the trial period.\footnote{Side effects of drug usage are essentially a noisy signal of the drug's side effects in the population.
 Thus, IEWV mechanisms can incentivize truthful answers to such self-report questions.
-Truthfulness can be incentivized in the case of individual-specific alcohol consumption, if the answer is used to condition on alcohol consumption.
-Then, correctly stating alcohol consumption and corresponding side effects should better predict the side effects of others with the same alcohol consumption, and thus increase the own reward.}
+Truthfulness can be incentivized in the case of individual-specific alcohol consumption as the answer can be used to condition on alcohol consumption.
+Then, correctly stating alcohol consumption and corresponding side effects should better predict the side effects of others with the same alcohol consumption, and thus increase the respondent's own reward.}

-Example 2 | Causal effects: Policy decisions are often informed by expert opinion on the matter, with policy-makers having less insight into the likely consequences of their decision than the experts.
+Example 2 | Causal effects: Policy decisions are often informed by expert opinion, with policy-makers having less insight into the likely consequences of their decision than the experts.
 Policy-makers need to trust the experts.
-They are unlikely to get evidence on the consequences of the decision not taken and thus cannot compare the information provided by the expert to truth.
+They are unlikely to get evidence on the consequences of the decision not taken and thus cannot compare the information provided by the expert to actual outcomes.